-- 1. Changes in state or federal laws, which would include any movement on legislative approval of medical marijuana and the Drug Supply Chain Security Act (DSCSA) that would encompass pharmacy/pharmacist's role and involvement, will need to be assessed.
-This will also include education surrounding the changes with the standards set by USP 795, USP 797 and USP 800.
-The board of pharmacy will be charged with updating and educating the pharmacists for their role and ensuring that their licenses and procedures are compliant.
-Staff will need to be trained on all of the changes. - 2.
-The diversion of controlled prescription drugs continues to be a public issue in Mississippi and around the country. - 3.
+- 1. Changes in state or federal laws, and the Drug Supply Chain Security Act (DSCSA) that would encompass pharmacy/pharmacist's role and involvement, will need to be continually assessed.
+This will also include ongoing education surrounding the changes with the standards set by USP 795, USP 797, USP 800 and FDA licensing.
+Staff require ongoing training on all of the changes. - 2.
+The diversion of controlled prescription drugs continues to be a public issue in Mississippi and around the country.
+Continued collaboration with MS Bureau of Narcotics and the Drug Enforcement Agency is needed. - 3.
 Economic or catastrophic conditions that relate to the healthcare of the citizens of the state of Mississippi - 4.
-Full implementation of the Health, Medical, and Pharmaceutical Disaster Support Center (HMPSC) is vital to the fulfillment of our obligation to the public in disaster support and response. - 5.
-Continued manipulation of pharmacy services by PBMs can be detrimental to the citizen's access to pharmaceutical services. - 6.
+Certain anti-competitive and non-transparent practices of PBMs increase costs for Mississippi patients while reducing access to healthcare services including pharmaceutical services. - 5.
 Emerging new methods and requirements to conduct agency functions

 Through meetings of program division directors, the Associate Director, the Executive Director, and board of pharmacy staff make decisions and recommendations.
 As deficiencies are recognized, recommendations for improvements are made.
 Budgetary constraints are always considered when new or expanded projects are recommended or requested.
 Financial and procedural advice is obtained through a third party contracted financial consultant along with in house counsel.
-This contracted financial consultant performs all accounting functions for the agency.
+This contracted financial consultant performs all the accounting functions for the agency.

-The MS Board of Pharmacy interfaces with various state and national associations, agencies and organizations, including the National Association of Boards of Pharmacy (NABP)and MALTAGON, an organization of southeastern boards of pharmacy.
+The MS Board of Pharmacy interfaces with various state and national associations, agencies and organizations, including the National Association of Boards of Pharmacy (NABP) and MALTAGON, an organization of southeastern boards of pharmacy.
 These interactions allow identification of developments in the field of practice and anticipation of how these affect the practice of pharmacy in the state of Mississippi.

 On the state level, the MS Board of Pharmacy works closely with MEMA (Mississippi Emergency Management Agent), the MS Department of Health and other state regulatory agencies to ensure continued health services and support during times of emergency and disaster.
 Examples of this include active participation in the ongoing COVID-19 response efforts and coordinating pharmacy volunteer efforts under the governor's comprehensive emergency management plan (CEMP).
 The MS Board of Pharmacy is committed to fulfilling all reporting needs to the ESF-8 Public Health Command/Coordination Center (PHCC) and the State Emergency Operations Center (SEOC) as well as appropriate communication to ESF-5 for priority setting and ESF-15 for press releases.
-In addition, since the MS Board of Pharmacy facility has backup generator capabilities, it has informally established an area of its offices to be quickly transitioned into a support command center to work in tandem with other health regulatory agencies and the SEOC.

-6. Agency Goals, Objectives, Strategies, and Measures by Program for FY 2022
+6. Agency Goals, Objectives, Strategies, and Measures by Program for FY 2027-2031